 Nestoras Mathioudakis, MD MHS, Principal Investigator

+Dr. Nestoras Mathioudakis is an Associate Professor of Medicine and Clinical Director of the Division of Endocrinology, Diabetes & Metabolism at the Johns Hopkins University School of Medicine.
 A board-certified endocrinologist, Dr. Mathioudakis focuses his clinical practice on the care of patients with endocrine disorders, with a particular clinical interest and research focus on diabetes mellitus.
 A core faculty member of the Johns Hopkins Armstrong Institute for Patient Safety and Quality, Dr. Mathioudakis’s main research focus is on discovering ways to improve patient safety and quality among hospitalized patients with diabetes.
 He is the Endocrine Director of the Johns Hopkins Multidisciplinary Diabetic Foot and Wound Clinic and is actively investigating the causes and treatment of diabetic foot ulcers.
 Dr. Mathioudakis graduated from the Johns Hopkins University School of Medicine and trained in Internal Medicine at Johns Hopkins Bayview Medical Center.
 He completed his fellowship in Endocrinology, Diabetes, & Metabolism at the Johns Hopkins Hospital and then joined the faculty in this division in 2012.
 He has served as the Clinical Director of the Division since 2016.
 Dr. Mathioudakis received his Master of Health Science degree in clinical investigation from the Johns Hopkins Bloomberg School of Public Health in 2015.
 He is currently the recipient of an NIH-funded grant to develop and evaluate a real-time informatics alert for prevention of insulin-associated hypoglycemia in hospitalized patients.

 Mohammed S. Abusamaan, MD MPH, Postdoctoral Research Fellow